slashlos/Weather/README.md

 To use the Weather in an app,

     1. drag the Weather project into your project
-    2. supersede weather keys defined in Weather-Private with your own
+    2. supersede weather keys defined in Weather-Private with your own such as in your  applicationDidFinishLaunching: or similar method, do something like

+	//	Load our weather keys
+	SETSTR(@"ydnDefKey",@"your-private-key");
+	SETSTR(@"ydnAppKey",@"your-private-key");

+	//	Open Weather Map API Key
+	SETSTR(@"owmDefKey",@"your-private-key");
+	SETSTR(@"owmAppKey",@"your-private-key");

+	//	WeatherUnderground API key
+	SETSTR(@"wuAppKey",@"your-private-key");

 Note that the use of individual weather providers require registration of authentication keys.